milesfking/udemy-python-for-data-science/README.md

-# Python for Data Science and Machine Learning Bootcamp (25 Hours)
+# Python for Data Science and Machine Learning Bootcamp
-Exercise and project notebooks from the "Python for Data Science and Machine Learning Bootcamp" on Udemy.
+Exercise and project notebooks from the "Python for Data Science and Machine Learning Bootcamp", a 25-hour course taught on Udemy.

 ### Course Content
 Data Wrangling: